Mister-Industries/tinyDocs/docs/blog/posts/weeknotes-2.md

 ---

 **We're trying a new style with the format of these weeknotes with MkDocs.
-As always, we'd love your feedback!
-Drop us a comment with your comments, projects, or questions!**
+As always, we'd love your feedback, and we've made it easier than ever to share!
+Drop us a comment below with your thoughts, projects, or questions!**